 Beyond the Talking Cure

-“Geez, I just came to you because I was stressed with the new promotion at work and you are telling me that it has to do with me when I was 8 years old standing up to my dad when he was raging at my mother?”
+“Geez, I just came to you because I was stressed with the new promotion at work and you are telling me that it has to do with when I was 8 years old standing up to my dad when he was raging at my mother?”

-If you don’t have your own testimonials from clients you can use mine.
+If you don’t have your own testimonials from clients, you can use mine.

-3. Describe the process that you personally recommend for Trauma work.
-(Read the SAMSA TIC Guidelines here.)
-Including EFT as the first step being the least intrusive emotionally as possible.
-Personally, my first step is to create a name for the Trauma (a.k.a.
-“Trauma Name” (TN.))
-This is a word or super short statement that identifies the trauma incidence: It can be something like “that day”, or contain slightly more details like “The attack“ or even a date “September 11”.
+- Identifying the Obstacles.
+Describe the process that you personally recommend for Trauma work, including EFT as the first, least emotionally intrusive, option (read the SAMSA TIC Guidelines here.)Personally, my first step is to create a name for the trauma (a.k.a.
+“Trauma Name” (TN.)
+This is a word or super-short statement that identifies the trauma incidence: It can be something like “that day”, or contain slightly more details like “The attack“ or even a date “September 11”.
 If you’d like to learn more about creating Trauma Names, read my blog “Aiding Trauma Relief with Trauma Names.”

 Depending on the client, we may not start with a TN because even that is too emotional.
 We may just tap and breathe until they are able to talk.
-Other times we tap on the fact that they don’t want to do this or talk about this because it’s too emotional.
+Other times we begin with resistance to discussing the trauma.
+We tap on the fact that they don’t want to do this or talk about this because it’s too emotional.
 Conscious or unconscious resistance to the process is a huge stumbling block.
-Even if a client has verbally said (and they actually believe) that they are ready and willing to address their trauma, I still start with trauma recovery resistance tapping.
-Phrases like: A part of me wants to get over this and a part of me is resistant.
+Even if a client has verbally said (and they actually believe) that they are ready and willing to address their trauma, I still start with Trauma Recovery Resistance Tapping.
+Phrases like, “A part of me wants to get over this and a part of me is resistant.”